clement-destephen/clement-destephen.github.io/_posts/2022-09-12-viola-da-gamba.markdown

 {% include image-gallery.html folder="/assets/images/viole/4_a_ribs_bending" %}

 The neck/head is then carefully assembed to the ribs.
-It's overall alignment is crucial for the instrument's quality.
+Its overall alignment is crucial for the instrument's quality.

 {% include image-gallery.html folder="/assets/images/viole/4_b_neck_junction" %}